internal

 UWPR proteomics • Additional implementations of several useful proteomics-related calculators.
 Note: the amino acid reference masses are for amino acids in peptides (i.e. in amide bonds, without terminal amine or carboxyl groups.)

-NMR
+NMR and EPR

 BMRB • A database of NMR spectra for biomolecules and metabolites.